openid/AppAuth-Android/README.md

         new AuthorizationService(context, appAuthConfig);
 ```

-### Customing the connection builder for HTTP requests
+### Customizing the connection builder for HTTP requests

 It can be desirable to customize how HTTP connections are made when performing
 token requests, for instance to use